Oh… the aroma and flavor of pumpkin bread. Delicious to the senses from baking to eating!

 I grew up with this pumpkin bread recipe.
 I have fond memories of coming home from school and being greeted by the cinnamon pumpkin smell from the kitchen.

-My Mom always liked to slice it while it still a tad warm and spread on a little swipe of butter.
+My Mom always liked to slice it while it was still a tad warm and spread it with a little swipe of butter.
 Makes me smile just thinking about it!

 Here’s a video taking you through this easy and delicious pumpkin bread recipe.

 This recipe really allows the flavor of the pumpkin to come through and isn’t masked too heavily with spices or density.

 You’ll enjoy this for breakfast, lunch, dinner, snack time, bedtime… ANYTIME!

 And here’s a little tip: it’s really good as french toast.